 Discretion Does Not Mean Unlimited Power

-Many trust instruments use sweeping language like "absolute" or "sole" discretion when describing a trustee's distribution authority.
+Many trust documents use broad language like "absolute" or "sole" discretion for a trustee's authority.
 That does not give the trustee a blank check.
-Arizona law requires that even broad discretionary powers be exercised in good faith, in line with the trust's stated purposes, and only for the benefit of the trust's beneficiaries.

 Notwithstanding the breadth of discretion granted to a trustee in the terms of the trust, including the use of terms such as absolute, sole or uncontrolled, the trustee shall exercise a discretionary power in good faith as to only beneficiaries of the trust and creditors of the trust and no other persons.

-A.R.S. § 14-10814(A)This matters because a trustee who makes distributions outside the trust's terms, or who favors one beneficiary without justification, could face liability for breach of fiduciary duty.
+A.R.S. § 14-10814(A)This matters because a trustee who makes payments outside the trust's terms could face liability.
+The same is true for a trustee who favors one beneficiary without reason.

 When the Trustee Is Also a Beneficiary